cmharlow/lc-reconcile/README.md

 3. Run the query against the id.loc.gov DidYouMean API (see **Special Notes**) for subjects only and capture the returned possible matches based off of alternate labels.
 4. Rank all the possible matches founded in steps 2 and 3 based off of fuzzy wuzzy matching/rankings between the original, normalized query and the normalized returned labels.
 5. Return the top 3 results from step 4, along with their URIs.

-### What I'm considering:

-Adding a new step 2 for all the above cases that first sees if there is an exact match found view id.loc.gov/authorities/label API (see **Special Notes**) and if such exists, return that as a match to OpenRefine, skipping the suggest and didyoumean (i.e. the fuzzy matching) services.

 ### Why do this?